The Québec maritime Blog

 Gaspésie: The singer/songwriter

 Mary Bolduc (nee Travers), who was better known as La Bolduc, was Québec’s first singer/songwriter.
 Born in 1894 in Newport, in Gaspésie, she was sent to work in Montréal at the age of 13 to help out her family.
 She would eventually write songs inspired by ordinary life and everyday hardships.
 A self-taught musician, she first learned to sing and then play the accordion, fiddle and harmonica, which she played in the evenings to amuse friends and family.
 She was first introduced to a wider audience when she appeared on a radio show in the late 1920s.
 Her clear voice and inimitable style made her immensely popular.
 During her career, she made 46 records and toured extensively—she was known as the “Queen of Canadian Folk Singers.”
-She has now been designated as a historical figure by the government of Québec, and a film about her life is in production.
+She has now been designated as a historical figure by the government of Québec, and a film about her life was released in 2018.

 Côte-Nord: The naturalist